CatherineTrevor/gothenburg-netball/README.md

 - [Good reads](https://www.goodreads.com/author/quotes/6419544.Shanti) - the quote on
 [photo gallery](https://catherinetrevor.github.io/gothenburg-netball/photos.html) page
 - [Netball Sweden](https://www.netball.se/origin-of-netball) -source of basic netball info, and information about the origin of netball
-- [Play Simple Netball](https://www.simplenetball.co.uk/rules/) - used to verify my own knowlegde of the rules, to ensure what I was writing was correct
+- [Play Simple Netball](https://www.simplenetball.co.uk/rules/) - used to verify my own knowledge of the rules, to ensure what I was writing was correct
 - [Netball court illustration](assets/images/court-layout) - I drew this myself using Microsoft Powerpoint and saved as a jpg, based on my own knowledge
 - [Committee member quotes](https://catherinetrevor.github.io/gothenburg-netball/contact.html) - all quotes are purely fictional, written by me